-If you vacuum manually and you have a pool which has no separate dedicated pool vacuum port (which are often positioned on one side wall 6-12 inches below the level of the water so that it can be reached easily from the side of the pool) then you will probably need to attach the pool vacuum hose to the inlet at the bottom of one of your skimmers.
+If you vacuum manually and you have a pool that has no separate dedicated pool vacuum port (which is often positioned on one side wall 6-12 inches below the level of the water so that it can be reached easily from the side of the pool) then you will probably need to attach the pool vacuum hose to the inlet at the bottom of one of your skimmers.

 If this is the case with your pool then you will need to remove the skimmer basket from the skimmer in order to gain access to the inlet to insert the vacuum hose.

 You will have to do this for the following types of vacuums: